kubewarden/docs/src/architecture.md

 ### Reconciliation of `policy-server`

-When a `ClusterAdmissionPolicy` is created, modified or deleted a reconciliation loop for the `PolicyServer` is triggered inside the `kubewarden-controller`.
-In this reconciliation loop, a ConfigMap with all the polices bounded to this `PolicyServer` is created.
-Then the `policy-server` is updated with the new configuration.
+When a `ClusterAdmissionPolicy` is created, modified or deleted a reconciliation loop for the `PolicyServer` that owns the policy is triggered inside the `kubewarden-controller`.
+In this reconciliation loop, a ConfigMap with all the polices bounded to the `PolicyServer` is created.
+Then the a Deployment rollout of the interested `policy-server` is started.
+As a result of that, the new `policy-server` instance will be started with the updated configuration.

 At start time, `policy-server` reads its configuration and downloads all the Kubewarden policies.
 Policies can be downloaded from remote